Juhaziel/New-Solar-Language/documentation/lang_info.md

 ```

 ##### Casting #####
 An unsigned cast can be done with the suffix keyword `as`.
-Following it by `$` will make a signed cast.
+Following it by `$` will make a signed cast, but doing this on non-integral types is an error.

+Integers, arrays, pointers, and function can all be casted to one another.

+Structures and unions may only be casted to each other if they are equivalent (same members with the same names).

+Non-logical binary expressions automatically cast their right operand to the same type as their left operand.

+If any pointer or array type is present in a binary expression, the only operations supported are addition, subtraction, equal, not equal, logical AND, logical OR.

 ##### Operators #####
 ```